Chat with us, powered by LiveChat

 1. Withdrawal and relapse

-When an addict stops using the addictive substance or engaging in the behavior, dopamine levels drop, causing withdrawal symptoms such as anxiety, irritability, and depression.
-These symptoms often lead to relapse as the individual seeks to alleviate them by using them again.
+When an individual stops using the addictive substance or engaging in the behavior, dopamine levels drop, causing withdrawal symptoms such as anxiety, irritability, and depression.
+These symptoms lead to relapse as the individual seeks to alleviate them by using them again.
+According to Sinha R.’s 2011 study, ‘New findings on biological factors predicting addiction relapse vulnerability.’, individuals for a year after treatment for alcohol, nicotine, weight issues, and illicit drug abuse, show that over 85% return to drug use within that year.

 1. Motivation

 Dopamine is crucial in motivation, which is necessary for goal-directed behaviors.
-In addiction, this can manifest as intense motivation to obtain and use drugs or engage in addictive behaviors despite negative consequences or obstacles.
+In addiction, this manifests as intense motivation to obtain and use drugs or engage in addictive behaviors despite negative consequences or obstacles.

 1. Impact on brain function and movement